mayokunbenita/LITA_Class_Documentation/README.md

   1. Create Report
   2. Visualization on Dataset etc.

   ### Data Cleaning and preparation
   ---
-  From the inception of Data Cleaning and Preparation, we performed the following actions;
+  From the inception of Data Cleaning and Preparation, we performed the following actions:
    1. Data Loading and Inspection
    2. Handling missing Variables
    3. Data Cleaning and formatting